 The Network Hierarchy

 The internet's physical network is organized in tiers.
-Tier 1 networks are the backbone providers — major telecommunications companies like AT&T, Lumen (CenturyLink), NTT, and Telia that operate the highest-capacity long-haul fiber networks.
+Tier 1 networks are the backbone providers -- major telecommunications companies like AT&T, Lumen Technologies (formerly CenturyLink), NTT, Telia, and Cogent that operate the highest-capacity long-haul fiber networks.
 Tier 1 networks peer with each other without payment (settlement-free peering) because the exchange of traffic is roughly equal and mutually beneficial.
+There are approximately 15-20 Tier 1 networks globally.

 Peering and Internet Exchange Points

-Rather than routing all traffic through paid transit, many networks choose to interconnect directly at Internet Exchange Points (IXPs) — neutral facilities where multiple networks physically connect their equipment and exchange traffic at low cost.
-Amsterdam's AMS-IX and London's LINX are among the world's largest IXPs, each handling hundreds of terabits per second at peak.
+Rather than routing all traffic through paid transit, many networks choose to interconnect directly at Internet Exchange Points (IXPs) -- neutral facilities where multiple networks physically connect their equipment and exchange traffic at low cost.
+Amsterdam's AMS-IX and London's LINX are among the world's largest IXPs, each handling peak traffic exceeding 10 terabits per second.
+Frankfurt's DE-CIX is the world's largest by peak traffic volume.

 Content Delivery Networks (CDNs)